Elementary Education, M.A.T.

 - Two recommendations addressing professional dispositions for the Elementary program on specific forms provided by the UAS School of Education.

-- Interested Person Report form completed.
+- Interested Person Report.

 - Information Release Waiver Statement.

 - Documentation of successful work with children and early classroom experience.

 - Passing Praxis CASE/Core exam scores must be sent to UAS.
 Students taking the Praxis outside of Alaska must also have the scores sent to the Alaskan Department of Education & Early Development (code R7027)

 Additional information and links to forms at: uas.alaska.edu/education/programs/mat-elem.html.

 Applicants should consult with an advisor for individual program scheduling.